Sindhuja9585/EX-3/README.md

 RESULT:

-Thus, python program to perform stop and wait protocol was successfully executed.
+Thus, python program to perform stop and wait protocol And Sliding Window Protocol was successfully executed.